mwa-templates/template-maven-pom-project/README.md

 ### Site deployment

-The `Perform release` workflow is able to generate and deploy the Maven site documentation, but this is disabled by default.
-You can enable it with an input value when triggering the `Perform release` workflow.
-If you want to enable it as default, you must set the workflow's input variable `doSiteDeployment` to `true`.
+The `Perform release` workflow contains a job that is able to trigger the generation and deployment of a Maven site documentation, but that job is disabled by default.
+You can enable it with an input value when triggering the workflow.
+If you want to enable it as a default, simply set the workflow's input variable `doSiteDeployment` to `true`.

+The job simply runs a `mvn site-deploy` command for the tagged release, but keep in mind that there is no pre-configuration for site deployment (e.g. no `<site>` element in the POM).

-This template does not provide any means for how to generate and deploy the site documentation.
-The workflow triggers a `mvn site-deploy` command, but it will not do any deploy unless it is configured.
-I suggest to use the Site Maven Plugin provided by GitHub.
-If you do so, you also must enable the `gh-pages` branch, because this is where the generated site documentation will be deployed to.
+If you plan to use the GitHub Site Maven Plugin, you must also enable the `gh-pages` branch.
+This is the place where the generated site documentation will be deployed to.
 Note that this only works for public GitHub repositories.
 You can activate this branch by simply choosing a site theme in the repository settings.

 See the workflow `Perform release` for more details.